imvaibhav99/DevHub-Web/README.md

 ->Go to security groups->add http ->port 80 for nginx->open public ip address from aws.
 In this way the frontend is deployed.

+-> Whenever any changes are commited to the repositories, it should also be commited to build server through the machine

+After following steps to deploy the backend,change the constants BASE_URL: /api

+const BASE_URL = "/api";
+export default BASE_URL;